 To date, access to electricity has typically been measured based on access to a household electric grid connection,

-while access to modern cooking solutions has been measured as cooking with clean nonsolid fuels.
+while access to modern cooking solutions has been defined as cooking with clean nonsolid fuels.

 The first SE4ALL Global Tracking Framework report released in May 2013 used such binary metrics to

-determine starting points against which progress toward universal energy access can be measured, as
+determine starting points against which progress toward universal energy access could be measured, as

 available data did not generally allow for more complex analysis.
 These binary metrics,